U.S. completes complex test of layered missile defense system

 Critics often say tests of the missile defense system are too simple and do not simulate real-life potential threats.

-The test involved a Terminal High Altitude Area Defense (THAAD) system built by Lockheed Martin Corp (LMT.N), two AN/TPY-2 radar systems built by Raytheon Co (RTN.N), Lockheed’s Command, Control, Battle Management and Communications system, and the USS John Paul Jones destroyer with its AN/SPY-1 radar.
+The test involved a Terminal High Altitude Area Defense (THAAD) system built by Lockheed Martin Corp, two AN/TPY-2 radar systems built by Raytheon Co, Lockheed’s Command, Control, Battle Management and Communications system, and the USS John Paul Jones destroyer with its AN/SPY-1 radar.

 During the test, a THAAD system on Wake Island detected and destroyed a short-range target simulating a short-range ballistic missile that was launched by a C-17 transport plane.